Some of you may be thinking, “Why would anyone do this to themselves?”

 to abstain from using high or luxurious beds.

 Old students will observe the sixth precept by having tea without milk or fruit juice at the 5 p.m. break, whereas new student may have tea with milk and some fruit.
 The teacher may excuse an old student from observing this precept for health reasons.
-The seventh and eighth precept will be observed by all.
+The seventh and eighth precepts will be observed by all.

 Acceptance of the Teacher and the Technique

-Students must declare themselves willing to comply fully and for the duration of the course with the teacher’s guidance and instructions; that is, to observe the discipline and to meditate exactly as the teacher asks, without ignoring any part of the instructions, nor adding anything to them.
+Students must declare themselves willing to comply fully and for the duration of the course with the teacher’s guidance and instructions.
+That is, to observe the discipline and to meditate exactly as the teacher asks, without ignoring any part of the instructions, nor adding anything to them.
 This acceptance should be one of discrimination and understanding, not blind submission.
 Only with an attitude of trust can a student work diligently and thoroughly.
 Such confidence in the teacher and the technique is essential for success in meditation.

 Other Techniques, Rites, and Forms of Worship

-During the course it is absolutely essential that all forms of prayer, worship, or religious ceremony — fasting, burning incense, counting beads, reciting mantras, singing and dancing, etc. — be discontinued.
+During the course, it is absolutely essential that all forms of prayer, worship, or religious ceremony — fasting, burning incense, counting beads, reciting mantras, singing and dancing, etc. — be discontinued.
 All other meditation techniques and healing or spiritual practices should also be suspended.
 This is not to condemn any other technique or practice, but to give a fair trial to the technique of Vipassana in its purity.

 Students are strongly advised that deliberately mixing other techniques of meditation with Vipassana will impede and even reverse their progress.
 Despite repeated warnings by the teacher, there have been cases in the past where students have intentionally mixed this technique with a ritual or another practice, and have done themselves a great disservice.
 Any doubts or confusion which may arise should always be clarified by meeting with the teacher.